xmos/lib_src/doc/asrc_task/asrc_task.rst

     - The length of the FIFO passed in above.

-In addition the following two functions must be declared in a user `C` file:
+In addition the following two functions may be declared in a user `C` file (note XC does not handle function pointers):

     - The callback function from ASRC task which receives samples over a channel from the producer.
     - A callback initialisation function which registers the callback function into the `asrc_in_out_t` struct

+If these are not defined, then a default receive implementation will be used which is matched with the send_asrc_input_samples_default() function on the user's producer side.
+This should be sufficient for typical usage.

 An example of calling the ASRC task form and ``XC`` main function is provided below.
 Note use of `unsafe` permitting the compiler to allow shared memory structures to be accessed by more than one thread::